Campground/Motel Managers & Caretakers Factsheet

 If employers pay more than minimum wage, they must still comply with the other requirements of the Act.
 Paying more than the minimum requirement in one area does not ever mean that an employer can pay less than the minimum requirement in another area.
 For example, paying more than four percent vacation pay does not mean an employer can avoid paying statutory holiday pay.

-An employer who chooses to pay an employee $12 per hour must calculate overtime and other statutory benefits on that wage rate, and not on the minimum wage.
+An employer who chooses to pay an employee more than the minimum wage must calculate overtime and other statutory benefits on that wage rate, and not on the minimum wage.

 Minimum daily hours